cellular/localstorage-swift/README.md

 ## License

-CELLULAR is released under the MIT license.
+CellularLocalStorage is released under the MIT license.
 [See LICENSE](https://github.com/cellular/localstorage-swift/blob/master/LICENSE) for details.